xamarin/WebSharp/GettingStarted/readme.md

 Pre-requisites
 ---
 - node.js can be found here - https://nodejs.org/
-- 32 bit version of Electron is required right now - From a command prompt ```> npm install --arch=ia32 electron-prebuilt```.
-This will install the 32 bit electron prebuilt which is required for now.
+- Electron - From a command prompt ```> npm install electron-prebuilt```.
+This will install the electron prebuilt which is required to run the plugins that you develop.
 You can also install globally with the ```-g``` parameter.
 - Visual Studio 2015 minimum Community edition
 - Make sure the PepperPlugin has been built.  https://github.com/xamarin/WebSharp/blob/master/PepperPlugin/readme.md